UDI and Independents group: History

-On 26 June 2012, the UDI group have been founded In the aftermath of the 2012 legislative elections.
+On 26 June 2012, the UDI group was founded in the aftermath of the 2012 legislative election.

 In the aftermath of the legislative elections on 11 and 18 June 2017, the split between Macron-compatible "constructives" within the Republicans (LR) and the rest of the party re-emerged.
 On 21 June, Thierry Solère announced the creation of a new common group in the National Assembly with the Union of Democrats and Independents (UDI) likely to contain 18 UDI and about 15 LR deputies.
 The formation of two parliamentary groups on the right represented a symbolic divorce to the two threads on the right (the moderates and the hardliners) and the end of the old Union for a Popular Movement (UMP) which had been created in 2002 to unite the right and centre.

 On 27 June, the group announced that Franck Riester (LR) and Stéphane Demilly (UDI) would preside as co-presidents.
 At the time of its formation on 27 June, the parliamentary group included 35 deputies, including 1 associated member.

 On 28 November, following the establishment of the political party Agir by LR members, the group was renamed to the UDI, Agir and Independents group (groupe UDI, Agir et indépendants), with Jean-Christophe Lagarde replacing Demilly as part of the rotating co-presidency of the group.
 Simultaneously, Thierry Solère, after his exclusion from the Republicans as a result of his role in the constructives and subsequent adhesion with La République En Marche!, voluntarily left for the La République En Marche group.

 Marine Brenier left the group to rejoin The Republicans group on 23 January 2018, and the invalidation of the election of Napole Polutele on 2 February reduced the group by one more and triggered a by-election.